 Now, You Want to Be a Product Manager!

-Once you get your feet wet and feel you want to take the plunge, consider a more in-depth go at training.
+Once you get your feet wet and feel you want to take the plunge, consider a more in-depth go at product management training.
 You may be thinking, “why”?
 Why invest more time and money into another course?
 Well, let’s take a quick look at some data.

 You, as a Product Manager, will have a wide breadth of responsibilities, and therefore need to possess a wide variety of skills.
 According to the 2019 Global Product Management Benchmark Report, over 50% of Product Management leaders have received formal training.
 And that’s not a coincidence.
 When comparing skill levels of Directors and Vice Presidents versus Product Managers, skill levels rise by an average of 30% and 50% respectively.
 So, what does this mean for you?
 Training is key in reaching these higher skill levels and your decision to take a more in-depth course will help prepare you for the journey.